Sending SMS Messages with Python: A Step-by-Step Guide

 Message confirmation:

 You’ll be able to see a message pop up on the recipient’s phone.
-In the tutorial example, the message “Hello Oliver, how are you?” from GatewayAPI was received.
+In our example, the message “Hello Oliver, how are you?” from GatewayAPI was received.

 Typical errors